WRAPUP 5-China's frail Q2 GDP growth raises urgency for more policy support | Business

 Last month, the central bank cut its benchmark lending rates by a modest 10 basis points.
 Some China observer have blamed the "scarring effects" caused by years of strict COVID measures and regulatory curbs on the property and technology sectors - despite recent official efforts to reverse some curbs to support the economy.

 A few economists have flagged the risk of a balance sheet recession, as Chinese households and private firms build up savings and reduce borrowing and spending after three years of COVID curbs.
-"We expect to see monetary policy easing in coming months and targeted fiscal supports given to key industries, including real estate and construction," Goldman Sachs economists said in a note.
+"We expect to see monetary policy easing in coming months and targeted fiscal supports given to key industries, including real estate and construction," Harry Murphy Cruise, economist at Moody’s Analytics, said in a note.
 "But that extra support won’t be a silver bullet.
 Increasingly, 2023 is looking like a year to forget for China."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)